Arda-Bayarer/Library_Management_System/README.md

 * Add a Member
 * Delete a Member
 * Borrow a book
-* Get back the book back
+* Get back the book
 * Show all books
 * Show all Members